AdobeDocs/campaign-standard-learn.en/help/getting-started/getting-started-with-the-ui.md

 team: TM
 ---

-# Get Started with the UI
+# Getting Started with the UI

 This video gives you an overview over the Adobe Campaign Standard user interface and explains how to navigate to key features and core functionality.